-How Bad Checks Affect Credit
+How Bad Checks Affect Your Credit

-Bad checks don’t show up on your traditional credit reports.
+A bounced check won’t show up on your traditional credit reports.
 However, companies like ChexSystems keep a record of your banking activity.

 How to Stop Writing Bad Checks

-Balance your checking account so that you know how much you have now, and how much you’ll have tomorrow.
+- Balance your checking account so that you know how much you have now and how much you’ll have tomorrow.
 There are several ways to balance your account—pick the one that works best for you.

-Finally, keep a little bit of extra cash in your account as a buffer.
+- Keep some extra cash in your account as a buffer.
 Mistakes happen, and sometimes an extra $10 or $20 can help you avoid fees and headaches.